 Until the March 2004 outbreak of inter-ethnic violence, rates of serious or deadly criminal incidents in Kosovo had been dropping year-by-year, according to international reporting, although some serious incidents continued to occur.
-International representatives have noted that inter-ethnic crime has gone down while intra-ethnic crime has increased.
-Exceptions to this trend included the spate of violent attacks against Kosovo Serbs that took place during the summer of 2003 and in March 2004.
-UNMIK and KFOR have pledged to take additional measures to improve security for minority communities, beginning with bringing to justice those responsible for the recent attacks.
-Over 270 persons have been arrested for crimes related to the March riots.
-Beyond violent crime, organized criminal activity, including smuggling and trafficking in narcotics and persons, has increased.
+The spate of violent attacks against Kosovo Serbs during the summer of 2003 and in March 2004 prompted UNMIK and KFOR to take additional measures to improve security for minority communities, beginning with bringing to justice those responsible for such attacks.
+However, in 2005 Ambassador Eide noted that the law enforcement record was weak for serious inter-ethnic crimes.
+He also named organized crime and corruption as serious threats to stability in Kosovo.

-Overall, however, the swift resignation of Haradinaj and the smooth transfer of power to a successor government has been cited as an example of increased respect for the judicial process and the rule of law.
+The swift resignation of Haradinaj and the smooth transfer of power to a successor government have been cited as examples of increased respect for the judicial process and the rule of law.
 Nevertheless, some violent acts have taken place in the wake of Haradinaj's surrender to ICTY, including a roadside bomb apparently targeted at President Rugova, a blast near UNMIK headquarters, and the killing of Haradinaj's brother in an ambush.
+In addition, a late August attack on a Serbian vehicle near Strpce in southern Kosovo killed two Serbian passengers.

-International judicial panels, established by UNMIK in early 2000, have begun to consider serious criminal cases relating to war crimes and terrorist acts.
-In July 2003, a Kosovo district court found four former KLA members guilty of war crimes and sentenced them to prison terms ranging from five to fifteen years.
+International judicial panels, established by UNMIK in early 2000, have considered some serious criminal cases relating to war crimes and terrorist acts.
+In July 2003, a Kosovo district court found four former KLA members guilty of war crimes and sentenced them to prison terms ranging from five to 15 years.
 The ruling was the first conviction of Kosovo Albanians for war crimes since the end of 1999 war.
 Local judicial bodies deal with all civil and most criminal cases.
-363 local judges and 58 prosecutors, including some minority representatives (about 10%), are currently in place.
+There are 363 local judges and 58 prosecutors, including some minority representatives (about 10%), that are currently in place.
 Parallel judicial structures supported by Belgrade continue to exist in Serbian-majority municipalities.
 The March 2004 events set back inter-ethnic cooperation on judicial development to some degree, especially in minority recruitment.

 Policing in Kosovo is a shared responsibility between international and local Kosovo police forces.
 The Kosovo Police Service (KPS) has gradually assumed greater responsibility for policing duties.
 UNMIK retains overall authority over Kosovo's law enforcement institutions.
 The international UNMIK police force currently comprises over 3,000 officers from nearly 50 countries.
 The U.N. police presence has decreased as local police forces have grown and developed.
 Under its institution-building pillar headed by the OSCE, UNMIK opened a training academy for the KPS in August 1999.
 By mid-2005, the number of KPS uniformed personnel that had completed basic police training numbered over 6,200.
 Minority participation in KPS has reached about 16%, including about 9% Serbs.
 In addition to the KPS, a Kosovo Correctional Service has grown to a staff of over 1,400 personnel.
 UNMIK police have gradually shifted greater responsibilities to the KPS as its ranks and capabilities have grown.
 International officials have noted that freedom of movement for minority communities has improved in recent months but remains difficult in some parts of the province, especially for the Kosovo Serb minority.
+Ambassador Eide called Kosovo's police and judiciary "weak and fragile" institutions that still require substantial international supervision.